jeremyrchow/github-as-a-distribution-service/things_to_cover.md

 - fetch and a merge
 3. what's a fetch and a merge?
--fetch takes all the changes up to date on the online master -merge takes those changes and
+-fetch takes all the changes up to date on the online master -merge takes those changes and brings the branches together by making changes to local directory
 # Pulling from class repository, pushing to your own repository
 ## Things to do once
 1. Fork class repo > personal online repo